 If you have tax-deferred retirement accounts, you’ll need to take required minimum distributions (RMD) eventually.
 What yours will look like is determined by a number of factors, including your age and account balance.
 The IRS requires you to report this distribution on your annual taxes, so it has to happen by the end of each calendar year.
 Most retirees collect their required minimum distributions either annually, quarterly or monthly, with this decision revolving around what your financial plans look like.
-So long as you withdraw the minimum required amount by Dec.
-31, the tax implications are unchanged.
+As long as you withdraw the minimum required amount by December 31, the tax implications are unchanged.

 A financial advisor can help you create a financial plan for your retirement.
 Speak to an advisor today.